 All of Triodos Bank’s solvency comes from common equity.

 There is no difference in the scope of consolidation for accounting and for prudential reporting purposes.
-There is not any current or foreseen material practical or legal impediment to the prompt transfer of own funds or repayment of liabilities among Triodos Bank and its consolidated companies.
+Except for transfer of own funds of Triodos Bank UK Ltd, there is not any current or foreseen material practical or legal impediment to the prompt transfer of own funds or repayment of liabilities among Triodos Bank and its consolidated companies.

 Capital allocation and monitoring

-The equity is allocated to business units, in proportion to the outcome of the internal capital calculation.
+Equity is allocated to banking entities, in proportion to the outcome of the internal capital calculation.

 Triodos Bank works with a rolling three-year capital forecast.
 The Asset and Liability Committee monitors Triodos Bank’s capital position and advises the Executive Board on the capital adequacy.
 The Asset and Liability Committee also assesses whether available capital is sufficient to support current and future activities on a monthly basis.
-During 2018 available capital has been at sufficient levels at all times.
-In 2018 new equity of (net) EUR 83 million was issued to finance Triodos Bank’s further growth.
-In addition, a retained portion of the 2018 profit will be added to its reserves.
+During 2019 available capital has been at sufficient levels at all times in line with external regulatory minimum requirements.
+In 2019 new equity of (net) EUR 54 million was issued to finance Triodos Bank’s further growth.
+In addition, in line with external regulatory minimum requirements a retained portion of the 2019 profit will be added to its reserves.

-Triodos Bank calculates its internal capital adequacy requirements based on minimum requirements (‘pillar I’) and supplemented with additional capital charges (‘pillar II’), as described in the Capital Requirement Regulation.
+Triodos Bank calculates its internal capital adequacy requirements based on minimum requirements (‘Pillar 2’) and supplemented with additional capital charges (‘Pillar 2’), as described in the Capital Requirement Regulation.

 The total minimum regulatory requirement consists of capital charges for credit risk, operational risk and market risk: